davidemodolo/claw-the-ollama/README.md

 ## Description

 **Claw The Ollama** is a plugin for Cheshire Cat AI that ensures any Ollama model you request is available.
-If you set Ollama as your LLM provider and request a model that isn't installed, the cat will automatically pull it for you (with its claws).
+If you set Ollama as your LLM or Embeddings provider, the cat will automatically pull missing models for you (with its claws).

 ## Features
-- Detects when a requested Ollama model is missing
+- Detects when a requested Ollama LLM model is missing when chatting
+- Detects when the configured Ollama Embeddings Model is missing
-- Automatically pulls the model from Ollama
+- Automatically pulls the models from Ollama
-- Seamless integration with Cheshire Cat AI
+- Download any model when saving the plug-in's settings

 ## Usage